Our nature-based solutions add an inspirational touch, upgrading any internal and external space into a haven of wellbeing.

 FAQ Active Living Walls

 Air-purifying plants such as English ivy, snake plants, spider plants, broad lady palms, weeping figs, and Chinese evergreen are typically planted on our green walls.
-Other good indoor vertical growing plants include vines, ferns, philodendron, cacti or aloe vera; however, as our walls are customizable we also plant flowers, succulents, and many others depending on the needs and wishes of our customers.
+Other good indoor vertical garden plants include vines, ferns, philodendron, cacti or aloe vera; however, as our walls are customizable we also plant flowers, succulents, and many others depending on the needs and wishes of our customers.

 Using biomimicry, our indoor plants receive light in a similar way to outdoor plants.
 Just as the sun rises and sets, and UV rays reach the plant at varying intensities throughout the day, so to our lighting comes at an angle and varies throughout the day.